 The following sub-sections summarize Mendocino Town Plan implementation provisions.
-The Mendocino Historical Preservation District (a registered national landmark), Mendocino Headlands State Park, and California State Highway 1 (including the Big River Bridge within the Town boundaries) constitute uses of more than local importance within the Town of Mendocino, as that term is defined in [1] Title 14, California Code of Regulations, Section 13513.
-The Coastal Commission has not advised the County of Mendocino of any other uses of greater than local significance that the Town LCP should consider.
+The Mendocino Historical Preservation District (a registered national landmark), Mendocino Headlands State Park, and California State Highway 1 (including the Big River Bridge within the Town boundaries) constitute uses of more than local importance within the Town of Mendocino, as that term is defined in Title 14, California Code of Regulations, Section 13513.
+The Coastal Commission has not advised the County of Mendocino of any other uses of greater than local significance that the Mendocino Town LCP should consider.

-- 6.1 Capital Improvement Program: Capital improvement projects recommended in the Mendocino Town Plan to be performed by the County of Mendocino shall be implemented as they are approved by the County Board of Supervisors, at its sole discretion, and as funding may become available. - 6.2 Zoning: The A Mendocino Town Zoning Code ("MTZC", Division III Title 20) is the principal Mendocino Town Plan implementation tool.
-The MTZC sets out definitions of use types, lists the zoning districts that implement the land use designations within the Mendocino Town Plan, establishes development regulations for each of the zoning districts, incorporates the County's pre-Coastal Act historical preservation ordinance (A) MTZC Chapter 20.760) that establishes the Mendocino Historical Review Board, along with its duties and responsibilities, and prescribes administrative procedures for public notice, public hearing, review, local appeals, and action by the County on applications for development, or as applicable, the Mendocino Historical Review Board on applications for work within Historic Districts A and B, in the Town.
-The Zoning Code also states, for informational purposes only, includes the administrative procedures provided in Public Resources Code Section 30603 for an appeal by an (A) "aggrieved person") or any two Coastal Commissioners from an action of the County to the Coastal Commission. - 6.3 Mendocino Historical Review Board: The Mendocino Historical Review Board serves as an additional core Mendocino Town Plan implementation entity.
-The Mendocino Historical Review Board's function is to review applications for \(\frac{\text{\text{\text{\text{W}}}}}{\text{\text{w}}}\) "work" pursuant to Mendocino Town Zoning Code Sections 20.760.030 and 20.760.035.
-The Mendocino Historical Review Board consists of five members who shall be residents of the Historical Districts, and who are intended to represent a cross section of the community.

-Design Guidelines (reproduced in Appendix 7) serve to implement Mendocino Town Zoning Code Chapter 20.760, and also to provide guidance to development applicants on the desired character within the Historical District.
-The Design Guidelines set out a range of design choices that will encourage development throughout the Town that is compatible with the Town's existing and desired character, and will discourage the introduction of incompatible elements of design or building style.
-Amendments to the Design Guidelines, which are an incorporated part of the Mendocino Town Local Coastal Program, shall require an amendment to the certified Mendocino Town Local Coastal Program.

-6.5 Coastal Development Permit Exclusions and Exemptions

-Public Resources Code Section 30610, as amended, and Subchapters 6 and 7, Title 14, California Code of Regulations Sections 13250, 13252, and 13253 provide for both statutory exemptions and categorical exclusions from the general requirement that development, as defined, that is undertaken in the coastal zone after January 1, 1977, requires a coastal development permit.
+- 6.1 Capital Improvement Program: Capital improvement projects recommended in the Mendocino Town Plan to be performed by the County of Mendocino shall be implemented as they are approved by the County Board of Supervisors, at its sole discretion, and as funding may become available. - 6.2 Zoning: The Mendocino Town Zoning Code ("MTZC", Division III Title 20) is the principal Mendocino Town Plan implementation tool.
+The MTZC sets out definitions of use types, lists the zoning districts that implement the land use designations within the Mendocino Town Plan, establishes development regulations for each of the zoning districts, incorporates the County's pre-Coastal Act historical preservation ordinance (MTZC Chapter 20.760) that establishes the Mendocino Historical Review Board, along with its duties and responsibilities, and prescribes administrative procedures for public notice, public hearing, review, local appeals, and action by the County on applications for development, or as applicable, the Mendocino Historical Review Board on applications for work within Historical Districts A and B, in the Town.
+The zoning code also includes the administrative procedures provided in Public Resources Code Section 30603 for an appeal by an ("aggrieved person") or any two Coastal Commissioners from an action of the County to the Coastal Commission. - 6.3 Mendocino Historical Review Board: The Mendocino Historical Review Board serves as an additional core Mendocino Town Plan implementation entity.
+The Mendocino Historical Review Board's function is to review applications for "work" pursuant to Mendocino Town Zoning Code Sections 20.760.030 and 20.760.035.
+The Mendocino Historical Review Board consists of five members who shall be residents of the Historical Districts, and who are intended to represent a cross section of the community. - 6.4 Historic Review Board Design Guidelines: The Mendocino Historic Review Board Design Guidelines (reproduced in Appendix 7) serve to implement Mendocino Town Zoning Code Chapter 20.760, and also to provide guidance to development applicants on the desired character within the Historical District.
+The design guidelines set out a range of design choices that will encourage development throughout the Town that is compatible with the Town's existing and desired character, and will discourage the introduction of incompatible elements of design or building style.
+Amendments to the design guidelines, which are an incorporated part of the Mendocino Town Local Coastal Program, shall require an amendment to the certified Mendocino Town Local Coastal Program. - 6.5 Coastal Development Permit Exclusions and Exemptions: Public Resources Code Section 30610, as amended, and Title 14, California Code of Regulations Sections 13250, 13252, and 13253 provide for both statutory exemptions and categorical exclusions from the general requirement that development, as defined, that is undertaken in the coastal zone after January 1, 1977, requires a coastal development permit.